ids-s1-21/project-pipingHot/README.md

 **“The Average Age of Patients who have had a Stroke”**

-The average age of the individuals who had a stroke is 71 years old but the average age of those who did not have a stroke id 22 years younger than those who did at 49 years old.
+The average age of the individuals who had a stroke is 71 years old but the average age of those who did not have a stroke is 49 years old (a 22 year difference!).
 This finding is consistent with the known and proven link between increased age and a higher stroke risk.

 ## THE MODEL